Off the Beaten Path Trek

 Makalu is the best camp for best remote treks in Nepal

 The Makalu Base Camp trek is one of the best Off-the-beaten-path treks in Nepal.
-The route goes to the Makalu-Barun National Park and Conservation Area.
+The Route goes to the Makalu-Barun National Park and Conservation Area.
 It takes up deep into the eastern Himalayas.
 It is a place of outstanding natural beauty and diversity in flora and fauna.

 The Barun Valley is part of a massive international protected area under an agreement between China and Nepal.
 The region has a wide range of climates.
 It contains some of Nepal’s wealthiest and most diverse pockets of plants and animals.